RomanKornev/Translate/README.md

 # Translate
-Plugin for [Wox](http://www.getwox.com/) that translates between english and any other language
+Plugin for [Wox](http://www.getwox.com/) that translates between english and any other language.

 ![Translate](http://i.imgur.com/In9l67U.png)

+Pressing ```Enter``` will redirect to a Google Translate page with the query.

 To change your main language, replace this line in ```main.py```:
 ``` python